 A wide choice of colored slippers - and slippers only - for the whole family.
 The youngish line is in Via Mercadante.

 [+39] 02 6704060

 This is where it all came about.
 Craft-made shoes, suitcases, small leather articles and accessories based on a combination of ultra modern and classic techniques and materials.
 Other outlets: Via Monte Napoleone 8 (women's line), Via Monte Napoleone 6 (men's line), Corso Venezia 3, and Via della Spiga 18.

 Manufactures, since 1926, shoes for any type of foot.
 The legendary American producer, Cecil B. De Mille, and the glorious Greta Garbo wore Ferragamo shoes.
 Wedge-heel shoes were a Ferragamo invention back in the 1930s.
 There is also an infinite variety of accessories in leather and classic apparel for men and women.
 The men's line is in Via Montenapoleone 20/4.

 They launched Zintala, the most widely copied mocassins.
 Bill Clinton wears classy Lattanzi shoes.

 .:.
 Tutto per lo sport

 A 'historic' shop for sports shoes and sports goods, particularly mountain equipment.
-It was originally located right opposite, at No. 52, and here at No. 51 the accent was on rather less sporty casual wear.
-Now is all together at No. 51.
+It was originally located at Via Torino, migrating between Nos.
+51 and 52.

 Itself an authentic Milanese tradition, Valextra is famous for wallets and small leather goods, some of which are patented (the rigid key-rings, for example).